intercloud/terraform-provider-intercloud/README.md

 | Windows           | %APPDATA%\terraform.d\plugins   |
 | All other systems | ~/.terraform.d/plugins          |

+### Terraform 0.13 installation

-:warning: Terraform 0.13 use `source` to make the path to the binary
+Terraform 0.13 uses `source` to make the path to the binary

 ------------------------------